carmalou/service-worker-example/intro-to-service-worker.md

 Let's take a closer look at `event.respondWith` and `caches.match`, both of which are pretty service worker specific.

+[`event.respondWith`](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent/respondWith) is a function which allows you to intercept a fetch request and give your own response instead.

 # Next steps